 How Should I Clean Up a Broken Fluorescent Bulb?

-Because CFLs contain a small amount of mercury, EPA recommends the following clean-up and disposal guidelines for all mercury related accidents:
+Because CFLs contain a small amount of mercury, the EPA recommends the following clean-up and disposal guidelines for all mercury related accidents:

 - Air Out the Room